 This is usually treated with surgery only.

-Your treating doctor will explain the risks of surgery.
-This may include infertility.
+Your gynaecological oncologist will talk to you about the most suitable type of surgery, as well as the risks and any possible complications.
+These may include infertility.
 If having children is important to you, talk to your doctor before surgery and ask for a referral to a fertility specialist.

-If the cancer has spread, the gynaecological oncologist will remove as much of the cancer as possible.
+If cancer is present, the gynaecological oncologist will continue the operation and remove as much of the cancer as possible.
 This is called surgical debulking.

-Types of surgery for ovarian cancer
+Types of surgery

-Total hysterectomy with bilateral salpingo-oophorectomy
+Total hysterectomy and bilateral salpingo-oophorectomy

 What to expect after surgery